NCAA Football: Brigham Young at Central Florida (USATSI)

 Pipeline to the Pros

-O'Leary has experience coaching on the professional level and, as a result, has helped several Knights move on to the NFL.
-Sixteen Knights who played under O'Leary have been selected in the NFL Draft.
+O'Leary experienced coaching on the professional level and, as a result, helped several Knights move on to the NFL.
+Sixteen Knights who played under O'Leary were selected in the NFL Draft.

 Player - Pos. - Team - Year - Round - Pick